We had a splendid time in Philly and got media coverage in the article

 members who care to contribute may do so by sending their monetary

-donations or OA Literature donations to the chair, La Verna who will
+donations or OA Literature donations to the chair, TBA who will

 then generate a receipt in response to your contribution.
 Please make